The Setup

 Once authenticated, you’re ready.

-Let’s address this directly: the terminalcommand line is just a text-based interface.
+Let’s address this directly: the terminal is just a text-based interface.
 That’s all.

 You’ll need about five commands total: